RohitR1301/BigSpicy1/README.md

 ### Steps to convert file into Xyce format

 ## Xyce
-1. Merge SPEF, Verilog and Spice files into circuit protobuf</n>
+### 1) Merge SPEF, Verilog and Spice files into circuit protobuf</n>
 After obtaining all the required files that is 7nm Primitives and Spice files in Xyce format, netlist and spice files.
+We need to merge them as in order to generate a spice deck the order of ports for each instantiated module are also required which leads to dependency on PDK.
+The file we obtain after merging is circuit protobuf file.
+### steps to install Xyce on debian Linux
-We need to merge them to
+### Steps to merge file to obtain circuit protobuf